FAQs

 ‘Cover crops’ is a term used to describe many, many different species of forages that we plant into the soil, and then are grazed by the cattle and hogs.
 Just to name a few species… Kale, Collards, Barley grass, alfalfa, clover, chickling vetch, forage peas, okra, and many many other grasses.
 We talk and consult with our local Cover Crop Company that customizes and blends our forage species mix.
 We then pick up the mix with a truck, put it in our drill (our ‘drill’ is the machine that hooks onto our tractor and plants the seeds in the ground), and head out to the fields.
 We plant the seeds and then wait for God’s amazing system to kick in, of growing a seed into a plant, converting to a food source, eaten and digested, turning into high quality meat, all while the animals are spreading their ‘fertilizer’ back into the soil!
 So, these ‘cover crops’ help us turn our cattle into high quality, healthy, well marbled and of course delicious Grass finished beef!

-Our Cattle breeds are very important as well.
-We use Angus and Scottish Highland breeds.
-They are both extremely well suited to grass finishing.
-The Scottish Highland are excellent grass conversion animals, and have a rare characteristic of being lean and tender at the same time.
-They are known for their small muscle fibers, which makes this possible.
+The Scottish Highland are excellent grass conversion animals, and have a rare characteristic of being extremely tender, due to their very small muscle fibers. .
 The Angus have amazing marbling and grow quicker than the Scottish Highlands.
 Both breeds are very docile, flavorful, tender, juicy and well marbled.
 Therefore, we are building our herd to combine these breeds.
 We are using Scottish Highland bulls with Angus Cows and getting the best of both worlds, so to speak.

 If you have a preference on which breed you order, please contact us, and we will ship you the meat you want, as long as it is in stock!